spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productconfigurationgui-module.md

 *Estimated migration time: 10 minutes*

-`ProductConfigurationGui` v1.0.0 introduces the following backward incompatible changes:
+`ProductConfigurationGui` v1.0.0 introduces the following backward incompatible changes: removed deprecated `ProductConfigurationTableDataExpanderPlugin`.

-* Removed deprecated ProductConfigurationTableDataExpanderPlugin

 To upgrade the `ProductConfigurationGui` module from version 0.1.* to version 1.0.*, do the following: